muir/drbd-lxd/README.md

 ## Set up LXD

-The following is loosely derived from the system files that are part of the Ubuntu 18.04 lxd package.
+The following is loosely derived from the systemd files that are part of the Ubuntu 18.04 lxd package.
 Do this for each drbd filesytem.

 ```bash